-The term 'FOREX Markets' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'FOREX Markets' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 FOREX markets are the world wide foreign exchange markets.
 They are called FX markets as well.
 FOREX markets are different from all of the other major financial markets in that they are over the counter and decentralized.
 They exist for the purpose of trading currencies.

 Unlike with other markets, the FOREX markets are also open twenty-four hours a day during the week and on Sunday, since the different financial centers around the globe serve as trading bases for a variety of buyers and sellers.
 This foreign exchange market is the place where supply and demand mostly decides the different currencies’ values for nations around the world.

 The main point and reason for the FOREX markets are to help out investment and trade internationally through permitting businesses to easily change one currency to the other one that they require.
 In practice, individuals or businesses actually buy one amount of foreign currency through paying for it with a given amount of a different currency.

 As an example, Canadian businesses may import British goods by paying for them in British Pounds, even though their income and base currency are Canadian dollars.
 The foreign exchange markets allow for investors to speculate on the rising and falling values of various currencies as well.
 It also makes the infamous carry trade possible, where investors are able to borrow currencies with low yields or interest rates and use them to purchase higher interest rate yielding currencies.
 Critics have said that the FOREX markets also hurt some countries’ competitiveness against other countries.